Arcticawesome/Quiz-Wars/README.md

 # Quiz-Wars

-This repository contains the programming for a Quiz-Bowl style buzzer system.
+This repository contains the programming for a Quiz-Bowl style buzzer system for Arduino UNO.

 The system is set up for two teams of four people.
 Questions are displayed on the python terminal word by word at a specified, mutable rate.
 Use keyboards to type in the answer.
 Remember, interruptions are ALLOWED...